Picanha with Garlic Butter Recipe

 For the garlic butter:

 Trim the fat cap on the sirloin cap down to 1/2” thickness.
 Slice the sirloin cap across the grain into 2.5” strips.
 Curl each strip into a “C” shape, with the fat cap on the outside.
-Thread each “C” onto a Steven Raichlen Signature Skewer, first piercing the fat cap side, then through the meat and out the fat cap on the other side.
+Thread each “C” onto a skewer, first piercing the fat cap side, then through the meat and out the fat cap on the other side.
 Repeat with the remaining strips.

 While the steak finishes cooking over indirect heat, place a Lodge 8” Cast Iron Skillet on the cooking grate.
 Add the garlic butter ingredients, and allow to cook until lightly browned.
 Remove from the grill.